 Hospice patients are prioritized for admission meaning respite stays will be accepted only as rooms are available.
-By limiting respite stay’s to a maximum of seven days, Bray said it’s highly unlikely any hospice patient would end up having to wait to live at Trillium.
+The fee for respite care is $175 a day.

 “We work so closely with the medical hospice providers and hospital we have a really good idea of the day a new Resident will come to live with us.
 We’ll provide respite care when we’re confident we’ll have a room available for that stay,” Bray said.
-Respite stays for non-hospice guests will be at the organization’s daily care fee of $260.
 Trillium House is a licensed adult foster care home.

 For more information, contact Trillium House at 906-264-5026 or firstname.lastname@example.org.